agera-sdk/previous-version-2/README.md

 The UI API, `rialight::ui`.

 - The UI API exports all the node kinds related to user interface (such as `Button`) from the submodule `rialight::graphics::ui` of the graphics API.
 Such node kinds are not exported directly by the graphics API to avoid confusion.
-- The UI API defines interfaces for reactive UI component which are defined by the developer.
+- The UI API defines interfaces for reactive UI componentss which are defined by the developer.
   - An UI component may use graphics nodes from the graphics API, `rialight::graphics`.
   - _Reactive_ data can be shared across all UI components.
 There may be a proper API for that.
 In that case, when a state changes, it causes parts of a component that use that state to render again.
+  - Rialight may use either raw Rust or a markup macro for writing components.

 ### File System